AlchemyCMS/alchemy-guides/guides/pages.md

 Global pages (or layout pages) are pages that are not in the default page tree (your navigation).
 They will never get rendered on its own.
 Use them to store shared elements that should be rendered on multiple other pages (ie. footer, header, tracking codes etc) or somewhere directly on the application layout.

-To define a global page set `layoutpage: true` in the page layout definition of that page.
+To define a global page set `layoutpage: true` in the page type definition of that page.

 ### Render an element from a global page